angular/angular-cli/README.md

 ],
 ```

-Restart `ng serve` if you're running it, and Bootstrap 4 should be working on
+Restart `ung serve` if you're running it, and Bootstrap 4 should be working on
 your app.

 ### Updating angular-cli